enggsatyamraj/metromatejs/README.md

 ## Overview

 Welcome to MetroMate—a revolutionary platform that redefines your commuting experience.
 This repository contains the codebase for both the frontend and backend of MetroMate.
-The backend is deployed on Render at [https://metromate-ixmd.onrender.com](https://metromate-ixmd.onrender.com).
+The backend is deployed on Render at [https://metromate-ixmd.onrender.com](https://metromate-ixmd.onrender.com), and frontend is deployed at [https://metromate.vercel.app](https://metromate.vercel.app)

 ## Technologies Used